Wasimanas/reg/README.md

   - Patient can only view the blogs.
   - doctors can create blogs and save it as draft and published.

-To run the project :
+To run the project you'll need docker.

+command : docker-compose -f docker-compose.yml up -d --build